nus-fboa2016-si/whiteboard/guide/v1/GUIDE.md

 > VIDEO PLACEHOLDER: browser view, drawing shapes in whiteboard
 ```

-If you've played with it yourself, you might have noticed something wrong:
+If we play around with the whiteboard, we might notice something odd:
 ```
 > VIDEO PLACEHOLDER: browser view, start cursor in borders, hold mouse button,
     move cursor out of bottom border and back in through top border, release mouse button.